cloudmesh/client/docs/source/commands/command_group.rst

 Add a resource (VM) with specified id to a group with given name::

-  PS> cm group add --id test-001 --type vm --name groupA Created a new group [groupA] and added ID [test-001] to it
+  $ cm group add --id test-001 --type vm --name groupA Created a new group [groupA] and added ID [test-001] to it

-  PS> cm group info groupA
+  $ cm group info groupA
     +-----------+---------+--------+----------+------+
     | user      | cloud   | name   | value    | type |
     +-----------+---------+--------+----------+------+